Klaus Reichenbach: Childhood and education

 Dorfkirche St. Walburga, the Protestant village church of Wolperndorf, where Reichenbach spent part of his childhood.

-Fewer than 150 days after the Nazis' surrender in World War II, Reichenbach was born into a Protestant family on 22 September 1945, in Altenburg, a city in the Soviet occupation zone, 40 kilometers (25 miles) south of Leipzig.
-His father, Hermann, was a prominent textile manufacturer in Saxony before, during, and after the Nazi regime, having founded the company that would become the family's main textile enterprise in 1903 as a mechanical engineering firm making circular knitting machines.
+Fewer than 150 days after the Nazis' surrender in World War II, Reichenbach was born into a Protestant family on 22 September 1945 in Altenburg, a city in the Soviet occupation zone and 40 kilometers (25 miles) south of Leipzig.
+His father, Hermann, was a prominent textile manufacturer in Saxony before, during, and after the Nazi regime, having founded the company that would become the family's main textile enterprise in 1903, as a mechanical engineering firm making circular knitting machines.

 In 2020, Reichenbach claimed his father had co-founded the Christian Democratic Union of Germany in the East in 1946 after the end of the war, but this claim is unsubstantiated elsewhere.
-Reichenbach spent his early years on his grandparents' farm in Wolperndorf (incorporated into Jückelberg in 1973) near Nobitz.
+Reichenbach spent his early years on his grandparents' farm in Wolperndorf near Nobitz.
 When he was two years old, his mother moved with him to his father in Hartmannsdorf, where the family owned a textile factory.
 He also attended primary and middle school in Hartmannsdorf.

-After completing erweiterte oberschule (extended secondary school) and earning his Abitur (university-entrance qualification), he trained as a mechanical engineer and then studied engineering economics at the textile college in Reichenbach im Vogtland.
+After completing extended secondary school and earning his Abitur (university-entrance qualification), he trained as a mechanical engineer and then studied engineering economics at the textile college in Reichenbach im Vogtland.

-Between 1975 and 1980, he completed a distance education program at the GDR’s now-defunct central academy for public administration, the Academy for Political and Legal Sciences in Potsdam—described in 2009 by German political scientist Stefan Appelius in Der Spiegel as a de facto cadre school of the ruling Socialist Unity Party (SED)—earning a diploma in political science (Dipl.-Staatswiss).
-From 1982 to 1986 he also completed a distance-learning law program at Humboldt University of Berlin, earning a diploma in law (Dipl.-Jur.) and graduating as a lawyer.
+Between 1975 and 1980, he completed a distance education program at the GDR’s now-defunct central academy for public administration, the Academy for Political and Legal Sciences in Potsdam, (Note: In 2009, German political scientist Stefan Appelius describes the academy as a de facto cadre school of the ruling Socialist Unity Party (SED).) earning a diplom in political science.
+From 1982 to 1986, he also completed a distance-learning law program at Humboldt University of Berlin, earning a diplom in law, and graduating as a lawyer.

 Textile industry career

 In a retrospective for Thüringische Landeszeitung, Reichenbach described himself as "coming from a capitalist background".
-His father owned the eponymous Hermann Reichenbach KG in Hartmannsdorf, which, by this point, specialized in manufacturing women's underwear.
-Following his father’s death in 1969, he became managing director of the family business.
+His father owned the eponymous Hermann Reichenbach KG in Hartmannsdorf, which, by this point, specialized in manufacturing women's underwear. he became managing director of the family business.
 After its forced nationalization as a VEB in 1972, he continued to run the plant, later recounting that “the workforce was satisfied with him even under the new conditions".

-Subsequently, from 1985 until June 1988, he served as operations manager, director, and chairman of the VEB Feinstrickwaren "Goldfasan" in Burgstädt, while also being chairman and director of other state-owned textile companies.
-As of October 2025, the Reichenbach family's textile company is still in operation in Chemnitz as "HeReiHa Textil GmbH" (derived from Hermann Reichenbach in Hartmannsdorf), having been returned to private ownership after German reunification.
+Subsequently, from 1985 until June 1988, he served as the operations manager and director of the VEB Feinstrickwaren "Goldfasan" in Burgstädt, while also being chairman and director of other state-owned textile companies.
+As of October 2025, the Reichenbach family's textile company is still in operation in Chemnitz as "Hereiha Textil GmbH" (derived from Hermann Reichenbach in Hartmannsdorf), having been returned to private ownership after German reunification.